 - Employment for a 12 months period commencing on July 1 and ending June 30 of the residency year

-- A stipend in the amount of $32,110* for this period, funded through the Department of Veterans Affairs, Office of Academic Affairs. (*Academic year 2014-15 rate; check with program director for current salary)
+- A stipend in the amount of $35,148* for this period, paid in 26 biweekly payments (*AY18-19 rate; check with program supervisor for current stipend)

-- 13 leave days for personal/professional activities (accrued at the rate of 4 hours per pay period) ; unused annual leave may be “cashed out” at the conclusion of the program
+- 13 days of paid annual leave, accrued at the rate of 4 hours per pay period; Unused leave may be “cashed out” at the conclusion of the program

-- Additional days of “authorized absence”, granted at the supervisor’s discretion for purposes of attending professional activities that are part of the formal program curriculum
+- Additional days of “authorized absence” may be granted at the supervisor’s discretion for purposes of attending professional activities that are part of the formal program curriculum.

-- Access to clinical instruction and facilities sufficient to meet the mission, goals and objectives of the program
+- Access to clinical instruction and facilities sufficient to meet the missions, goals and objectives of the program

 - Access to a general schedule and program curriculum at the start of the program